MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

         // Do something, e.g. set a BOOL @property to track the foreground state. self.didReceiveNotificationInForeground = YES;

-        // This callback overrides the system default behavior, so MSPush callback should be proxied manually.
-        [MSPush didReceiveRemoteNotification:notification.request.content.userInfo];

         // Complete handling the notification.
         completionHandler(UNNotificationPresentationOptionNone);
     }